wncc/learners-space/Python/README.md

 Follow this course on [Telegram](https://t.me/joinchat/OEr2Tk_ieMMmwihkBQVjFw) for further discussions.

-Also check the official [Announcements Channnel](https://t.me/joinchat/AAAAAEM1ff5yT_ipGJ1pNw) for regular updates.
+Also join the WnCC [Telegram](https://t.me/joinchat/Go8oWRUqXsSufvCA75qMUQ) channel for regular updates of our events.

 <p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>